Showing posts sorted by relevance for query food. Sort by date Show all posts

 protein shakes are more for cosmetic health

 The modern protein shake isn’t just food; it’s performance branding.
 We’ve turned breakfast into a self-measurement ritual — macros, grams, whey isolates, collagen counts — where nourishment is replaced by optimization.
 This reflects what sociologists call nutritional individualism: the belief that health is a solitary, data-driven pursuit.
 Historically, breakfast was communal — a slow, cultural anchor that connected families and signaled shared rhythm.
 The shake servers that link, turning sustenance into self-surveillance.
-It’s not just that you’re drinking your breakfast; you’re swallowing your solitude.
+You can easily see people preaching to others at the gym about the wisdom of carrying a shaker full of their protein shake everywhere, even when they are on the move, and not on the way to a proper breakfast.
+Most of these folks opine that for a day that begins around 7 am, just relying on the milkshake up to lunch time is easy to manage.
+They don't realize that this weird shake dependency is keeping them away from consuming real food.
+Even the best of protein shakes or milkshakes are high on fillers and sugars that won't do anything good to the body if they constitute the only fuel you feed to your body for hours, during the most physically active part of the day!

-4. It Lacks the Complexity: Your Gut Microbiome Craves
+4. It Lacks Complexity: Your Gut Microbiome Craves

 A healthy gut is not a clean one — it’s a crowded one.
 Inside you lives a metropolis of more than 100 trillion microorganisms, a population greater than the number of human cells in your body.
 Together, they weigh about three pounds — roughly the same as your brain — and, in many ways, they behave like one.
 The gut microbiome regulates mood, immunity, metabolism, and even decision-making through a biochemical language of neurotransmitters and metabolites.
 But like any ecosystem, its survival depends on diversity.
 Each species of bacteria plays a specific civic role: some ferment fiber into short-chain fatty acids that fuel your colon, others synthesize vitamins, and others break down plant polyphenols that your body alone can’t digest.
 Lose diversity, and you lose resilience — just as a city collapses when all its workers are the same.